Pei Xuan (Water Margin)

-Pei Xuan is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Iron Faced Magistrate's Scribe", he ranks 47th among the 108 Stars of Destiny and 11th among the 72 Earthly Fiends.
+Pei Xuan is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Iron-faced Magistrate's Clerk", he ranks 47th among the 108 Heroes and 11th among the 72 Earthly Fiends.

 Background

-Pei Xuan, a native of Jingzhao Prefecture (京兆府; around present-day Xi'an, Shaanxi), is a kongmu (孔目; magistrate's scribe) in his hometown.
+Originally from Jingzhao Prefecture (京兆府; around present-day Xi'an, Shaanxi), Pei Xuan started out as a kongmu (孔目; magistrate's clerk) in his native prefecture.
 He is known for being uncompromising in upholding justice, incorruptible before bribes and fearless of coercions.
-These attributes earn him the nickname "Iron Faced Magistrate's Scribe".
-Besides being well-versed in the law of the Song empire, Pei Xuan, who has a chubby face, is an expert in swordsmanship and likes traditional arts.
+These attributes earn him the nickname "Iron-faced Magistrate's Clerk".
+Besides being learned in the law of the ruling Song dynasty, Pei Xuan, who has a chubby face, is well-trained in swordsmanship and scholarly arts.